kby-ai/FaceRecognition-iOS/README.md

 FaceSDK.setActivation("...")
 ```

-If activation is successful, the return value will be SDK_SUCCESS.
+If activation is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 - Step Two

-After activation, call the SDK's initialization function.
+After activation, call the `SDK`'s initialization function.
 ```swift
 FaceSDK.initSDK()
 ```
-If initialization is successful, the return value will be SDK_SUCCESS.
+If initialization is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 ### Face Detection and Liveness Detection

-The FaceSDK offers a single function for detecting face and liveness detection, which can be used as follows:
+The `FaceSDK` offers a single function for `face detection` and `face liveness detection`, which can be used as follows:
 ```swift
 let faceBoxes = FaceSDK.faceDetection(image)
 ```

 https://github.com/kby-ai/FaceRecognition-iOS/blob/40b54da44a0c72c6bef275a060fc6b1ff8b3360c/FaceRecognition/CameraViewController.swift#L101-L113

-This function takes a single parameter, which is a UIImage object.
+This function takes a single parameter, which is a `UIImage` object.
-The return value of the function is a list of FaceBox objects.
+The return value of the function is a list of `FaceBox` objects.
-Each FaceBox object contains the detected face rectangle, liveness score, and facial angles such as yaw, roll, and pitch.
+Each `FaceBox` object contains the detected face rectangle, liveness score, and facial angles such as `yaw`, `roll`, and `pitch`.

 ### Create Templates

-The FaceSDK provides a function that can generate a template from a UIImage.
-This template can then be used to verify the identity of the individual captured in the image.
+The `FaceSDK` provides a function that can generate a `template` from a `UIImage`.
+This `template` can then be used to verify the identity of the individual image captured.

 ```swift
 let templates = FaceSDK.templateExtraction(capturedImage, faceBox: faceBox)